Moc/oweme/README.md

 **To be clear**: e107 v1.x is not supported, nor is any PHP version prior to PHP 5.3!

-If you are running on anything lower than PHP 5.3,  you are nearly **FOUR YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!
+If you are running on anything lower than PHP 5.3,  you are over **FOUR YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!

 ## Roadmap - planned features ##
-* *Preferences/options* to set currency, email settings, etc.
+* Preferences/options (email settings)
-* *Templating* for frontend customization
+* ~~Templating for frontend customization~~
-* *Email functionality* (initial entry, reminders).
+* Email functionality (initial entry, reminders).
-* *Userclasses* integration (debtors).
+* Userclasses integration (debtors).
-* Somehow *link debtors-categories*.
 * Using *tabs* create/manage debtor, category and status instead of different pages